Gracia Mendes Nasi: Life in Venice and Ferrara

 In 1544, Gracia Nasi fled once more to the Republic of Venice, and took up residence on the Grand Canal.
-The city-state offered Jews and conversos a safe base to live and conduct business, although Jews were still confined in the Venetian Ghetto.
+The city-state offered Jews and conversos a safer base to live and conduct business, although Jews were still confined in the Venetian Ghetto.
 Because of Jewish persecution, the Mendes family most likely still practiced Judaism in secret whilst presenting a façade of Catholicism.
 She continued trading pepper, grain, and textiles.
 While in Venice, a dispute arose with her sister, Brianda, Diogo's wife, regarding his estate.
-Nasi left yet again to the nearby Duchy of Ferrara to avoid the ruling the Venetian Giudici al Forestier "Tribunal for the Affairs of Foreigners" decided would end the sisters' conflict over equal control of the fortune.
+Nasi left yet again to the nearby Duchy of Ferrara to avoid the jurisdiction of the Venetian Giudici al Forestier (“Judges of Foreigners”), which was becoming involved in the dispute between her and her sister over control of the family fortune.

-The city of Ferrara was eager to accept the Mendes family; Duke Ercole II d'Este (1508-1559) agreed to the terms of Diogo Mendes's will so that the wealthy family would move to his city, and received them in 1549.
+The city of Ferrara was eager to accept the Mendes family; Duke Ercole II d'Este (1508–1559) agreed to the terms of Diogo Mendes's will so that the wealthy family would move to his city, and received them in 1549.
 In Ferrara, Beatrice Mendes, for the first time in her life, could openly practice Judaism in a distinguished community and a city that recognized her rights.
 She adopted the Hebrew name Nasi (her daughter's name) instead of her Latin name Benveniste.
 Around this time is when she most likely became known as Doña Gracia Nasi.

 The genealogy of her family becomes confusing here; this is most likely when her sister Brianda adopted the name Reyna, when Beatrice's daughter Ana became known as Reyna as well, and also when Brianda's daughter, named after Beatrice, was given the name Gracia.
 The family's new proud Jewish identity brought Doña Gracia beyond commercial business, and she became a large benefactor and organizer for resettling Jews using her commercial network throughout the Jewish diaspora.
-Doña Gracia became very involved with the Sephardi community in Ferrara, and actively supported the burst of literacy and printing among the Jews of Ferrara.
+Doña Gracia became very involved with the Sephardi community in Ferrara, and actively supported the burst of literacy and printing amongst Ferrara's Jews.
 Books printed during this time, most notably the Ladino Ferrara Bible (1553) and Samuel Usque's Consolation for the Tribulations of Israel (1553), were dedicated to Nasi.

 The move to Ferrara did not end the quarrel between Doña Gracia and her sister, Brianda (now Reyna de Luna), over control of the estate.
 To finally settle the dispute, Doña Gracia briefly went to Venice to settle with her sister in the Venetian Senate.